mustafar/nh-recipes/content/blog/dahi-phulki/index.md

 title: Dahi Phulki
 date: 2020-08-09T17:16:11.620Z
 description: Gram fritters with yogurt sauce
-credit: Geti Naqvi ( Fazeelat)
+credit: Geti Naqvi (Fazeelat)
 category: Vegetarian Entrée
 ---
 ![](dahi-phulki.jpeg)

+Servings: 10-15

 # Ingredients

-* Curd = 1 kg (a mix of thick curd n buttermilk would be very apt.
-Otherwise normal curd slightly tangy)
-* Besan (gram flour) = 250 gms.
-  (Makes about 35=40 small phulki)

-### To add to curd -
+* 1kg yogurt, preferably slightly tangy
+* 250g gram flour (_besan_)

+### For the yofurt
-* Garlic n zeera paste - 2 tbsp
+* 2 tbsp paste of garlic and cumin (_zeera_)
-* Red Chilli powder = 1 TSP
+* 1 tsp red chile powder
-* Salt to taste
+* Salt, to taste
-* Roasted zeera powder - 1 TSP
+* 1 tsp roasted zeera powder

-### To add to PHULKI batter -
+### For the phulki batter

-* Red Chilli powder - 1 tsp
+* 1 tsp red chile powder
-* Salt - just a pinch
+* A pinch of salt
-* Zeera powder -1 tsp
+* 1 tsp zeera powder
-* Oil for frying
+* Oil, for frying

-### For Tempering -
+### For Tempering

-Rai, zeera n saboot redchilli nicely tempered in mustard oil
+* Mustard seeds (_rai_)
+* Zeera
+* Whole red chile (_saboot lal mirch_)
+* Mustard oil

-# Method
+# Directions

-1. Make better of besan , n condiments listed.
-Should be beaten well with lots of air bubbles.
-Batter consistency should neither be runny nor too thick..
-To test if batter is fine n well beaten - take a glass of water n add a drop of batter - if batter dissolves in water then it's not right; it's too runny/ if thick but stays at the bottom of the glass then consistency is right but you need to beat it more n incorporate more air in the batter/ if the drop rises in water....then it's ready to be fried.
+Make a batter of besan and the listed ingredients.
+Beat it well so there are lots of air bubbles.
+Batter consistency should neither be runny nor too thick.
+To test the batter, take a glass of water and add a drop of batter .
+If it dissolves in water then it's too runny.
+If its thick but stays at the bottom of the glass then the consistency is right but you need to beat it more and incorporate more air.
+If the batter is perfectly made the drop rises in water.

-2. In a kadhai or deep pan add enough oil to fry phulki's.
+In a kadhai or deep pan add enough oil to fry the phulkis.
+Check that the oil is hot before starting to fry the phulkis.
+When it is hot enough, turn down the flame to a medium to allow the phulkis to fry throughout and not just the outside

-3. Now drop with help of spoon or with your finger a few balls of besan in oil n deep fry till golden.
-Don't add too many at one times as then the phulki's won't be able to fry well.
-Also when you start frying, check that oil is hot, n when u start putting phulki's put flame on med high, otherwise outside of PHULKI will be fried but inside will be raw.
+Now drop dollops of batter, with the help of spoon or with your finger, into oil and deep fry till golden.
+Don't add too many at once because then the phulkis won't be able to fry well.
 Once you finish frying all.
 Keep them aside.

-4. Take curd in a big bowl or vessel.
-Beat it really well, it should again be pouring consistency but not runny.
-Add salt, rcp, roasted zeera n garlic & zeera paste.
-Taste n adjust seasoning (phulki has slightly rustic taste with the curd being tangy n chilly unlike dahi bada's wherein the curd is sweet n thick).
-Now take the PHULKI n put in a bowl of water n squeeze n add to the curd bowl.
+Take yogurt in a big bowl or vessel and beat it well.
+It should again be pouring consistency but not runny.
+Add salt, chile powder, roasted zeera and garlic-zeera paste.
+Taste and adjust seasoning as needed.
+Now take the fried phulkis and put in a bowl of water and squeeze before adding to the yogurt bowl.

-5. Temper the dahi PHULKI with zeera, rai n saboot red chilli fried in mustard oil.
+Temper the dahi phulki with zeera, rai and saboot red chile fried in mustard oil.
 Ready to serve.

+# Tips
+> If you dont have tangy yogurt, you can mix some thick yogurt with buttermilk.

+> This dish has a slightly rustic taste with the yogurt being tangy and spicy unlike dahi badas which are served in a thick and sweet yogurt.